A comparison of head movement during back boarding by motorized spine-board and log-roll techniques

 National Athletic Trainers Association

 Swartz, Erik E.; Nowak, Jennifer; Shirley, Chandra P.; and Decoster, Laura C., "A comparison of head movement during back boarding by motorized spine-board and log-roll techniques" (2005).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 16.

 Copyright © National Athletic Trainers' Association, Inc.